How to Get Into Medical School: The Complete Guide (2025)

 For a Low GPA…

-If your GPA is a concern, focus on demonstrating academic resilience.
+If your GPA is the concern, focus on demonstrating academic resilience.
 That might mean taking additional upper-level science courses, enrolling in a post-bacc program, or earning a strong science GPA in a master’s program.
-Use your personal statement or secondaries to briefly acknowledge the context – whether it was illness, family challenges, or a late start – and then focus on what changed and how you’ve grown.
+Use your personal statement or secondaries to briefly acknowledge the context—whether it was illness, family challenges, or a late start – and then focus on what changed and how you’ve grown.
 Never make excuses; instead, own it and show how you’ve adapted.

 For a Low MCAT Score…